kccaterworld/kccaterworld/README.md

       - front: Images of the front of the pokemon
     - Main Python file
     - CSV data file
-- Racket: Contains all the DrRacket code
+- [Racket](https://github.com/kccaterworld/kcater70IntroToCS/tree/main/Racket): Contains all the DrRacket files
   - All Racket files (no subdirectories)
-- README.md: README file for this Repository.
-It still needs to be updated.

 Notes: